jsanz/slides/1708-foss4g-solutions/PITCHME.md

 * Technical selling
 * Integrations, prototypes
-* Level 2 of Support (weekly rotation to help Support)
+* Level 2 of Support: weekly rotation to help Support
 * Trainings for partners and enterprise users
 * Post-sales technical support for enterprise users
 * Anything else technology folks were too busy to do